You are here

 We are made of star dust.
 We find a fascinating connection to the stars and the universe, but only when we can clearly see the stars.

-We welcome you to browse these pages and then become an advocate for dark skies over Hawai'i by supporting dark sky ordinances in the state and in your local county.
+We welcome you to support dark sky ordinances in the state and in your local county.

 Stephen M. Pauley MD